Tubâ

-Tubâ ([tʊˈbaʔ]) is a Filipino alcoholic beverage created from the sap of various species of palm trees.
-During the Spanish colonial period, tubâ was introduced to Guam, the Marianas, and Mexico via the Manila Galleons.
+Tubâ ([tʊˈbaʔ]) is a traditional Filipino palm wine made from the naturally fermented sap of various species of palm trees.
+During the Spanish colonial period, tubâ was introduced to Guam, the Marianas, and Mexico via the Manila galleons.
 It remains popular in Mexico, especially in the states of Colima, Jalisco, Michoacán, Nayarit, and Guerrero.
 Tubâ was also introduced to the Torres Strait Islands of Australia in the mid-19th century by Filipino immigrant workers in the pearling industry.

 History

 Tubâ has existed in the Philippines since pre-colonial times.
-It was widely consumed for recreation as well as having played an important role in the animist religious rituals presided by babaylan shamans.
+It was widely consumed for recreation as well as having ritual significance in animist religious ceremonies performed by babaylan and other shamans.
 Heavy consumption of tubâ and other alcoholic beverages in the Philippines was reported by early Spanish colonizers.
-Social drinking (inuman or tagayan in Tagalog and Visayan languages) was and continues to be an important aspect of Filipino social interactions.
+Social drinking (inuman or tagayán in Tagalog and Visayan languages) was and is an important aspect of Filipino cultural interfacing.